 About the Program

-The School of Pharmacy offers a graduate program leading to the MS and to the PhD in Pharmaceutical Sciences with a concentration in Pharmacodynamics.
+The School of Pharmacy offers a graduate program leading to the MS, with a choice of Thesis or Non-Thesis Option, and the PhD in Pharmaceutical Sciences with a concentration in Pharmacodynamics.
 The program is designed to prepare students for positions in the pharmaceutical industry, government agencies, and as faculty in departments engaged in biomedical research.

 Time Limit for Degree Completion: 5 years